What to do when gitignore is not ignoring files as expected

 Problem

-So your first attempt at resolving this would be to add the file to your .gitignore file and you’d be right!
-However, there is just one problem…when you next check the status of your repo, your .gitignore file will be updated but the file you wanted to ignore ITS STILL THERE!
+So your first attempt at resolving this would be to add the file or folder to your .gitignore file and you would be right!
+However, there is just one problem…when you next check the status of your repo, your .gitignore file will be updated but the file you wanted to ignore is still there!
 That’s because .gitignore will only ensure that untracked files aren’t tracked - if you have already tracked a file it will not be untracked by simply adding it to the .gitignore file.

 In order to completely untrack a file you need to remove it by running a few commands.
 If you want to play along, here is some code to get it up and running.
 This will create a folder in your home folder, set it up as a git repo then create a file and commit it;